Alice Vickery: Activism

-Vickery became a member of the Malthusian League and an outspoken supporter of birth control after the trial of Annie Besant and Charles Bradlaugh, who were arrested for publishing a book about contraception in 1877.
+Vickery became an early member of the Malthusian League and an outspoken supporter of birth control after the trial of Annie Besant and Charles Bradlaugh, who were arrested for publishing a book about contraception in 1877.
 When she was called to testify at the trial, she spoke about the dangers of too frequent childbirths and of using over-lactation as a contraception method.

-She had to temporarily withdraw from the League, however, because the London Medical School for Women did not approve of her activities.
-She resumed membership in 1880, when she obtained her degree, and spent the following decade lecturing about birth control as a key element to the emancipation of women.
+Vickery had to temporarily withdraw from the League, however, because the London Medical School for Women did not approve of her activities.
+She resumed membership in 1880, when she obtained her degree, and spent the following decades lecturing about birth control as a key element to the emancipation of women.
 At the same time, she actively opposed the Contagious Diseases Acts.

 Both Vickery and Drysdale joined the Legitimation League, set up in 1893, and campaigned for equal rights for children born out of wedlock.
 Vickery felt that the organisation "did not go far enough" until it started advocating free love.
+She delivered a talk to the Actresses Franchise League on "The Injustices and Inequalities of Marriage Laws", sharing a platform with Sir Arthur Conan Doyle.

+Vickery was successively a member of the National Society for Women's Suffrage, the Women's Social and Political Union (WSPU), and the Women's Freedom League (WFL), and was president of the Herne Hill and West Norwood WFL branch.
+The Hendon Women’s Franchise Society, affiliated to the United Suffragists, was founded during a meeting at Vickery's house in Dulwich.
+She participated in demonstrations, wrote for the feminist periodical Shafts, was a WFL delegate to the Congress of the International Women’s Suffrage Alliance in Amsterdam in 1908, boycotted the 1911 census and donated generously to suffrage causes, but the main focus of her political campaigning continued to be birth control.
+Her son Charles Vickery Drysdale was a founding member of the Men’s League for Women’s Suffrage in 1907.

-She was successively a member of the National Society for Women's Suffrage, the Women's Social and Political Union, and the Women's Freedom League.
-After Drysdale's death in 1907, Vickery continued practising as a physician and succeeded him as president of the Malthusian League, while their elder son Charles and daughter-in-law Bessie became the new editors of the journal Malthusian.
-Soon afterward, she became one of the first members of the Eugenics Education Society.
+Vickery founded the Women's branch of the International Malthusian League in 1904.
+After Drysdale's death in 1907, she continued practising as a physician and succeeded him as president of the Malthusian League, while their elder son Charles and daughter-in-law Bessie Ingman became the new editors of the journal Malthusian.
+When the American birth control activist Margaret Sanger visited Britain in 1915 she met with Vickery.
+Vickery also instructed the working class women of south-east London in birth control methods, after an invitation by Rotherhithe social worker Anna Martin.

+Vickey also became one of the first members of the Eugenics Education Society, but questioned their neglect of highlighting the relationship between family size and female emancipation.
+She also argued that the “true” sexual selection, of females selecting their mates, was inherently eugenic.